Amazons Attack!

 Amazons Attack! is a six-issue comic book limited series that was published by DC Comics.
-Written by Will Pfeifer and pencilled by Pete Woods, the first issue was released April 25, 2007.
+Written by Will Pfeifer and pencilled by Pete Woods, the first issue was released on April 25, 2007.
+A series with the same name written by Josie Campbell as part of the Dawn of DC initiative ran for six issues between 2023 and 2024.

 Development

 A proposed story titled Amazons Attack! was originally slated as one of the mini-series that lead into the Infinite Crisis storyline, but was cancelled and never appeared.
 Though the projects share the same title, the planned Crisis tie-in was a completely different storyline that involved the U.S. military invading Themyscira.